Sodium-cooled fast reactor: Advantages

 All fast reactors have several advantages over the current fleet of water based reactors in that the waste streams are significantly reduced.
 Crucially, when a reactor runs on fast neutrons, the plutonium isotopes are far more likely to fission upon absorbing a neutron.
 Thus, fast neutrons have a smaller chance of being captured by the uranium and plutonium, but when they are captured, have a much bigger chance of causing a fission.
 This means that the inventory of transuranic waste is non existent from fast reactors.

 The primary advantage of liquid metal coolants, such as liquid sodium, is that metal atoms are weak neutron moderators.
 Water is a much stronger neutron moderator because the hydrogen atoms found in water are much lighter than metal atoms, and therefore neutrons lose more energy in collisions with hydrogen atoms.
 This makes it difficult to use water as a coolant for a fast reactor because the water tends to slow (moderate) the fast neutrons into thermal neutrons (although concepts for reduced moderation water reactors exist).

-Another advantage of liquid sodium coolant is that sodium melts at 371K and boils / vaporizes at 1156K, a difference of 785K between solid / frozen and gas / vapor states.
+Another advantage of liquid sodium coolant is that sodium melts at 371K (98°C) and boils / vaporizes at 1156K (883°C), a difference of 785K (785°C) between solid / frozen and gas / vapor states.
 By comparison, the liquid temperature range of water (between ice and gas) is just 100K at normal, sea-level atmospheric pressure conditions.
 Despite sodium's low specific heat (as compared to water), this enables the absorption of significant heat in the liquid phase, while maintaining large safety margins.

 Moreover, the high thermal conductivity of sodium effectively creates a reservoir of heat capacity that provides thermal inertia against overheating.

 Sodium need not be pressurized since its boiling point is much higher than the reactor's operating temperature, and sodium does not corrode steel reactor parts, and in fact, protects metals from corrosion.

-The high temperatures reached by the coolant (the Phénix reactor outlet temperature was 560 C) permit a higher thermodynamic efficiency than in water cooled reactors.
-The electrically-conductive molten sodium can be moved by electromagnetic pumps.
+The high temperatures reached by the coolant (the Phénix reactor outlet temperature was 833K (560°C)) permit a higher thermodynamic efficiency than in water cooled reactors.
+The electrically conductive molten sodium can be moved by electromagnetic pumps.

 The fact that the sodium is not pressurized implies that a much thinner reactor vessel can be used (e.g. 2 cm thick).
 Combined with the much higher temperatures achieved in the reactor, this means that the reactor in shutdown mode can be passively cooled.
 For example, air ducts can be engineered so that all the decay heat after shutdown is removed by natural convection, and no pumping action is required.
 Reactors of this type are self-controlling.
 If the temperature of the core increases, the core will expand slightly, which means that more neutrons will escape the core, slowing down the reaction.